 If a leaky menstrual cup is the difference between a life of frustrating periods and a life of relatively easy ones for you, you've come to the right place.
 Read on to discover how to put the kibosh on leaky period cups for good.

 Why Your Period Cup Is Leaking

 Period health experts agree that there are two main culprits for a leaky period cup: choosing the wrong size or not inserting it quite right.
 "Selection of the cup depends on the amount of bleeding you experience during your period," explains Neha Singh Rathod, an online ob-gyn at iCliniq.com.
-If you're new to menstrual cups but tend to have heavier periods, you might mistakenly pick up a small when you really need is to size up to prevent overflow.
-Luckily, that's a pretty straightforward problem to solve, since most period cup brands, including Lena Cup (which is what I personally use), Intimina, and Lunette all come in more than one size.
+If you're new to menstrual cups but tend to have heavier periods, you might mistakenly pick up a small when you need to size up to prevent overflow.
+Luckily, that's a pretty straightforward problem to solve, since most period cup brands, including Lena Cup (which is what I use), Intimina, and Lunette all come in more than one size.

 The other, slightly trickier common cause of leakage is insertion technique, specifically if it didn't fully open up in your vagina, meaning it didn't form a leakproof seal.
-There are a number of different folding techniques for insertion, and Pranlas-Descours says it's important to try them all out to see which one works best for your body.
+There are several different folding techniques for insertion, and Pranlas-Descours says it's important to try them all out to see which one works best for your body.
 "Our 'How to Use' video can help a lot with figuring out the best folds and methods for getting the cup in," she advises.
 "Just relax and give yourself time to find out what works for you."

 How to Fix It

 The positive thing about a leaky period cup (as opposed to a leaky tampon) is that the fix is easy: You can just pop it out and reinsert.
 "Since they're made of medical-grade silicone, you can just rinse them off and try out a different fold or position," says Pranlas-Descours.